LukeGrahamLandry/franca/docs/annotations.md

 When you call this function its body will be pasted into the caller instead of generating a function call instruction.
 Inlined functions cannot be recursive.
+This has the same effect as declaring the function with `=>` instead of `=` except that you can't access variables from the surrounding scope.

 ### noinline